JairParra/Kaggle_Reddit_Multiclass_Classification/README.md

 - Project for implementing multi-output classification of reddit data.

 ## IMPORTANT/ANNOUNCEMENTS:
-- Waiting for Group registration on MyCourses
+- Group registration done on myCourses
-- Waiting for Kaggle registration after group registration on MyCourses (using MyCourses group name and mcgill emails)
+- **Don't forget** to start registration on Kaggle
 - nltk/spacy basic usage &  preprocessing tutorial ready at "notebooks"
+- Ideally, we would like to have data pre-processing, Naive bayes implementation, as well as a fitted Pipeline with results by **next wednseday** We will then use the rest of the time to polish up and write-up the project.
+- Meeting after class on **Wednesday**

 ## TASKS:
 -The following are the task divisions.
 These will be updated accordingly.

 ### Jair:
 - Finish uploadin the nltk/spacy tutorials and setting up. **done**
-- Naive Bayes implementation (compatible with sklearn).
+- Naive Bayes implementation (compatible with sklearn). **Started, in progress**

 ## Ashray:
 - Get to know how to use nltk, spacy, re
 - Figure out how to apply the preprocessing steps
 - If there are any other cleaning steps, feel free to apply them and document them (what does it do, why this cleaning step)
 - Implement a function with parameters for the cleaning
+- **Start working on implementing classification pipelines**

 ## Hamza:
 - Get to know how to use nltk, spacy, re
 - Figure out how to apply the preprocessing steps
 - If there are any other cleaning steps, feel free to apply them and document them (what does it do, why this cleaning step)
 - Implement a function with parameters for the cleaning
+- **Start working on implementing classification pipelines**

 ## Our paper:
 - https://www.overleaf.com/6192466927dckyydkjvmct